 Instagrammable places in Cyprus are a very popular thing to do when you are doing a Mediterranean trip.
-Cyprus is a sought after destination because of its amazing weather and location, and of course it’s an island which makes it more infectious for travel because of all the beautiful coastlines, and mountain ranges.
+Cyprus is a sought-after destination because of its amazing weather and location, and of course it’s an island that makes it more infectious for travel because of all the beautiful coastlines and mountain ranges.
 Cyprus instagram spots are amazing and it has amazing history too.

 You’ll see a lot of beautiful old towns, and churches (if you love visiting these kinds of architecture) because of Cyprus being one of the most religious countries in Europe.
 Today, we show you 37 of the most Instagrammable places in Cyprus that you can go.
 Click here to book online Larnaca Day Tours

 Want to learn more about the beautiful Mediterranean country of Cyprus?
-Check out what to wear in Cyprus, the top dishes to try when visiting Cyprus, vegetarian dishes to look for when you are in Cyprus, how to travel in Cyprus (things to know before visiting Cyprus) and top sim cards in Cyprus to use to have the best connection when you are in the country.
+Check out what to wear in Cyprus, the top dishes to try when visiting Cyprus, vegetarian dishes to look for when you are in Cyprus and how to travel in Cyprus

 Read here how to get from Larnaca airport to city center, Larnaca airport to Limass, Larnaca airport to Nicosia, Larnaca airport to Pahpos, Paphos airport to Nicosia, Larnaca airport to Protaras, Paphos airport to Coral Bay, Paphos airport to Limassol and how to get from Paphos airport to Paphos.

 The whole Cyprus county is dominated by two mountain ranges – the Troodos Mountains, and the smaller part the Kyrenia Range.
 The main cities of Cyprus are Nicosia, Limassol, Larnaca, Famagusta and Paphos.